 Serving it up:

-Thanks to my sister for this recipe and while she has never been here in mud season but I am pretty sure she has seen her fair share of mud in the places she has lived.
+Thanks to my sister for this recipe.
+While she has never been here in mud season, I am pretty sure she has seen her fair share of mud in the places she has lived.

 Makes: about 24 squares